 Instagram has an ahhhmmazing caption creator.
 It's so good, in fact, instead of people making TikToks and bringing them into IG, they are grabbing those beautiful captions on IG and bringing them over to the Tok.
 Seriously!

 So why add captions?
-Instagram captions have proven to be more accurate over other platforms such as TikTok and Youtube.
+Instagram captions have proven to be more accurate than other platforms such as TikTok and Youtube.
 Often you don't even have to go back and edit.
 By using Instagram captions, you save time from editing to focus on finding solutions to boost your low engagement.
 And BONUS, no worries about aesthetics because IG captions are also graphically on point!
 Move them around wherever you like them, and make those captions tiny or big with just the pinch of your fingers.
 People will have no reason to swipe past your stories because they can finally hear, ahem, see what you have to say.
 Now you are two steps closer to flipping that low engagement on Instagram!

 Just like there are people watching stories who might be hearing impaired, there are people scrolling who might be visually impaired.
 By hopping into your advanced setting, you can add “alt text” to describe the photo to those using screen readers.
 Yes, it can be more time-consuming, but your awareness will not go unnoticed!
 Do you know who else will benefit from using alt text on your images?
 YOU!